pallet/pallet.github.com/doc/how-tos/_posts/2012-01-26-using-pallet-with-existing-servers.md

   (pallet.configure/compute-service :data-center))
 {% endhighlight %}

+## Assigning Nodes to groups

+In the `:node-list` values above, the first value in each vector is a hostname, the second value a group name, the third an IP address and the last is the operating system distribution running on the node.

+The group-name is used to match the nodes to a group-spec (passed to lift, see below).
+This allows you to target different commands to different nodes.

 ## Specifying the SSH username and credentials

 Pallet uses SSH to talk to your nodes.
 The default is to use your local username